 Your Neighbourhood Ideas

-Gathering survey responses online and in-person to the question “What are the best things about your neighbourhood” and “What would you change?” – outreach included hosting a neighbourhood BBQ and attending St. John’s Pride
+We gathered survey responses online and in-person to the question “What are the best things about your neighbourhood” and “What would you change?”.
+Outreach included hosting a neighbourhood BBQ and attending St. John’s Pride.